AumPauskar/blog/content/posts/cloud/aws.md

 ### Terminate or Delete the Resources

 Once you have your list, you need to go to the specific service console for each resource to shut it down.
 The term for "turning off" varies by service:

+### Removing services
+1. DynamoDB: Search for DynamoDB lookup for tables, select delete and remove them by typing confirm in the checkbox.
+2. Lambda: Search for lambda and remove them by typing confirm where needed
+3. Subnets: Search for subnets and remove them by typing delete